-(c) when a control agreement is entered into, or, if applicable, a notice is given to the relevant intermediary.
+(c) when a control agreement is entered into or, if applicable, a notice is given to the relevant intermediary.

-4. Where an intermediary has an interest that has become effective against third parties under Article 10 and makes a designation or enters into a control agreement with the consequence that an interest of another person becomes effective against third parties, the interest of that other person has priority over the interest of the intermediary unless that other person and the intermediary expressly agree otherwise.
+4. Where an intermediary has an interest that has become effective against third parties under Article 12 and makes a designating entry or enters into a control agreement with the consequence that an interest of another person becomes effective against third parties, the interest of that other person has priority over the interest of the intermediary unless that other person and the intermediary expressly agree otherwise.

-5. A non-consensual security interest in intermediated securities arising or recognised under any provision of the non-Convention law has such priority as is afforded to it by that law.
+5. A non-consensual security interest in intermediated securities arising under the applicable law has such priority as is afforded to it by that law.

-6. As between persons entitled to any interests referred to in paragraphs 2, 3 and 4 and, to the extent permitted by the non-Convention law, paragraph 5, the priorities provided by this Article may be varied by agreement between those persons, but any such agreement does not affect third parties.
+6. As between persons entitled to any interests referred to in paragraphs 2, 3 and 4 and, to the extent permitted by the applicable law, paragraph 5, the priorities provided by this Article may be varied by agreement between those persons, but any such agreement does not affect third parties.